 By Pradip Phanjoubam

-In his regular column in the Indian Express this week, the president of the New Delhi based autonomous think tank, Centre for Policy Research, CPR, Pratap Bhanu Mehta, made a very trite but sharp commentary on the present government’s attitude to progress.
+In his regular column in the Indian Express not long after the Congress was ousted and the Narendra Modi government was installed, the president of the New Delhi based autonomous think tank, Centre for Policy Research, CPR, Pratap Bhanu Mehta, made a very trite but sharp commentary on the present government’s attitude to progress.
 His single line description of the government’s attitude to promotion of quality education was particularly remarkable for its incisive irony, exposing the absurdity of the situation by a witty play of words.
 The government, he said, is unable to distinguish between university building and building university.